AvivNavon/avivnavon.github.io/index.md

 # About me

 <span style="font-size:20px;">
-I hold a PhD from Bar-Ilan University, where I was jointly supervised by Prof. Gal Chechik and Prof. Ethan Fetaya.
-My academic research mainly focused on <b>multitask learning</b> and <b>equivariant weight space networks</b>, with a broader interest in principled approaches to deep learning.
-<br><br>
-Currently, I am the <b>Research Team Lead</b> at <a href="https://www.aiola.ai/">aiOla</a>, where I lead initiatives in <b>speech understanding</b> and <b>speech synthesis</b>.
-My work spans the development of novel IP, applied research, and publications in conversational AI, with a strong focus on bridging cutting-edge research and real-world deployment.
+I am a research scientist with a PhD, working on multitask learning and equivariant weight-space networks, with broader interests in principled approaches to deep learning.
+I have over 10 years of industry experience across domains, including speech, time-series forecasting, and LLMs.
+Currently, I am an AI researcher at AAI.
 </span>